 Reflections on Primary Care

 Réseau-1 Québec has published a series of reflections on primary care during the pandemic which were written by various researchers, patient-partners, clinicians and decision-makers.

 Canadian Quick COVID-19 Primary Care Survey

 In April 2020 the SPOR PIHCI Network, in partnership with the Larry A. Green Center, launched the Canadian Quick COVID-19 Primary Care Survey.
-An invitation to primary care clinicians across the country to participate in the thirteenth survey cycle will open October 23.
+An invitation to primary care clinicians across the country to participate in the thirteenth and final survey cycle closed October 26, 2020.

 This same survey was also launched in Australia and New Zealand and you may read more about the results here: